estorrs/cromwell-server/README.md

 A paired server + mysql database for running cromwell jobs

+This server should hopefully be persistently running at `mammoth.wusm.wustl.edu:8000`

 Largely pulled from https://github.com/broadinstitute/cromwell/tree/develop/scripts/docker-compose-mysql with some minor changes to update cromwell version and port mapping

 #### Installation